Virtual functions vs. Templates (C++)

-Gets resolved at run-time, leading to a shorter compile-time.
+They get resolved at run-time, leading to a shorter compile-time and less binary code.

 #include <iostream>